 Kozhukkatta is a popular South Indian sweet/snack.
 There are different kinds of kozhukatta like kozhukatta filled with jaggery and coconut, jack fruit kozhukatta, nadan kozhukatta made with rose matta rice etc. Lakshmi had planned to post this yummy jaggery-coconut filled kozhukatta recipe yesterday.
 I then thought of my of mother’s nadan kozhukatta which I loved and took her recipe yesterday to share with you all.
-The nadan kozhukatta requires no sweet filling, it is tasty as it is (though its not as tasty as the sweet jaggery filled kozhukatta) .
+The nadan kozhukatta requires no sweet filling, it is tasty as is or with spicy shallot and red chilly chutney.
 Here are the recipes:

 Ingredients (Makes 7)

 - Roasted rice flour – 1 cup (You can use idiyappam podi)

 - Grated coconut – 1 – 1.5 cup